 The Society's brand is the sum of how its members and others perceive them.
 A strong brand, effective both in digital and traditional media, is essential to attract new members.
-In the year ended 31 March 2018, the Society scored second among its peer group for prompted brand consideration (1.3 per cent. behind the leading peer group score) and first for trust (3.8 per cent. ahead of its nearest peer)2.
-For the year ending 31 March 2019, the Society's strategic targets are to lead in both measures.
+In the year ended 4 April 2017, the Society scored third among its peer group for prompted brand consideration (2.6 per cent. behind the leading peer group score) and first for trust (1.3 per cent. ahead of its nearest peer).
+For the year ending 4 April 2018, the Society's strategic targets are to lead in both categories, by 4 per cent. for prompted brand consideration and 3 per cent. for trust.